pakbaz/IdentityServer4Complete/README.md

 - Database Seeding with Configuration and Identity Users (with roles) examples
 - Registration and Login API Endpoints in STS
 - Headless/Cookieless No UI Implementation and API call and token exchange for Both Native and SPA apps
+- Certificate Generator for production use is added but using rolling certificate generator services like Azure KeyVault is highly recommended

 ## How to Use?
 1. Modify ConnectionString on IdentityServer configuration (Use Sqlite or any other ef core provider for database)